Sicklerville, New Jersey

 Sicklerville is an unincorporated community and census-designated place (CDP) located within Winslow Township in Camden County, in the U.S. state of New Jersey.
+As of the 2020 census, Sicklerville had a population of 45,084.
 It was founded in 1851 by John Sickler, who lived in the area when the present-day town was located within Gloucester Township.
 The area is served as United States Postal Service ZIP Code 08081.

 History

 In 1874, the Sicklerville Post Office was established.
 Paul H. Sickler (his descendants still live in Winslow Township) was appointed the first Postmaster.
 Today, the Post Office is located near the original location on Sicklerville Road.
-The post office also services contiguous addresses in portions of Gloucester Township and Washington Township.
+The Post Office also services contiguous addresses in portions of Gloucester Township and Washington Township.

 Sicklerville was founded as "Sickler Town".
 In 1886, there were only ten residences in Sicklerville.

 Demographics

+Sicklerville was first listed as a census designated place in the 2020 U.S. census.